cybrox/sloth-php/docs/routing.md

 ## Setting up your router
-The first thing you want to do when creating an application using sloth-php is setting up your router, so that incoming reuqests are handled by the framework and you can get some actual output.
+The first thing you want to do when creating an application using sloth-php is setting up your router, so that incoming requests are handled by the framework and you can get some actual output.
 All changes noted here should be done in your `app/router.php` file.
 If you're running a project with sloth-php in a subdirectory of your domain, you need to setup the router base in order for it to match url's correctly.